Skip to main content

 Objectives describe what needs to be achieved in each building block to reach climate neutrality.

-Objective 1
+Objective

-Reduce GHG emissions in the transport sector
+Reducing GHG emissions and carbon intensity in transport

 Progress on this indicator has been far too slow